 China’s transformation from an agrarian society into the world’s second-largest economy has lifted hundreds of millions of people out of extreme poverty.
-As part of broader plans to transform China into a “moderately prosperous” society, the Chinese Communist Party (CCP) has set an unprecedented goal to eradicate poverty in China by the end of 2020.
-While China is set to achieve this goal based on a narrow definition of poverty, hundreds of millions of people in China continue to struggle with low incomes and poor standards of living.
+As part of broader plans to transform China into a “moderately prosperous” society, the Chinese Communist Party (CCP) set an unprecedented goal to eradicate poverty in China by the end of 2020.
+While Chinese President Xi Jinping officially declared a “major victory” over poverty in December 2020, hundreds of millions of people in China continue to struggle with low incomes and poor standards of living.

 Measuring China’s Progress on Poverty